4 Wrongs of Glass-Half-Full People: Optimism Aftershocks

 2. Perfectionism

-Excessively optimistic persons may be perfectionists.
+Excessively optimistic individuals may be perfectionists.
 They are the people who think an exactly horizontal, half-full level, shows the perfect balance between emptiness and fullness.

 Big optimism, what the scientists call dispositional optimism, appears related to perfectionism.
 Big optimists believe that if lofty goals are achievable, then they are the ones to achieve them.
 It is a part of their success-seeking nature.